Linked List vs Array

 - Dependency: In array values are independent of each other but in the case of linked list nodes are dependent on each other. one node is dependent on its previous node.
 If the previous node gets loss then we can’t find its next subsequent nodes.

 Following are the points in favor of Linked Lists.

 (1) The size of the arrays is fixed: So we must know the upper limit on the number of elements in advance.
-Also, generally, the allocated memory is equal to the upper limit irrespective of the usage, and in practical uses, upper limit is rarely reached.
+Also, generally, the allocated memory is equal to the upper limit irrespective of usage, and in practical uses, the upper limit is rarely reached.